Frequently Asked Questions for Radiologic Technology

 How are students selected for the program?

 Students are selected primarily based on their educational qualifications.
-Educational qualifications carry a 75% weight in the admission process.
-The admission process also includes an interview which accounts for the remaining 25%.
+Educational qualifications carry approximately 75% weight in the admissions process.
+The admissions process also includes an interview which accounts for approximately the remaining 25%.
 For high school graduates with no college, education is evaluated based on ACT scores and high school math & science courses.
 For applicants with college credit, education is evaluated based on grade point average and specific coursework (see below).
 In both cases, the applicants are evaluated in areas such as communication, knowledge about the profession, maturity, self-confidence, and professional appearance during the interview.
-The admissions committee reviews each applicant's essay prior to the interview.
+The admissions committee reviews each applicant's essay prior to the interview and a rubric is used to score.
+Please see Applicant Information on the program's home page for more details concerning the point process.

 Which courses should I take to improve my educational qualifications?